Democrats in charge as Colorado Legislature convenes - Sentinel Colorado

 In November, voters resoundingly rejected Democrat-backed initiatives to raise taxes for education and transportation.
 They also rejected an initiative to curb hydraulic fracturing.

 Republicans cite those initiative votes as a warning that Democrats should not go too far.
-Republicans vow to act as “the conscience of the Legislature” and fight legislation that would raise the cost of living for families, said GOP Sen. John Cooke, the new assistant minority leader.
+Republicans will act as “the conscience of the Legislature” and fight legislation that would raise the cost of living for families, said GOP Sen. John Cooke, the new assistant minority leader.

 Cooke pointed out that more than 60 percent of bills introduced last year passed with bipartisan support and expressed hope that the collaborative approach will continue.
 He made his remarks at a business forum Thursday featuring the Denver Metro Chamber of Commerce, Colorado Competitive Council and Denver Business Journal.